-Find out about the public sector (cultural agencies), what we do, how we work together, key contacts and how we can work with you during and after the settlement process.
+Find out about culture and heritage agencies (Te Ara Taonga), what we do, how we work together, key contacts and how we can work with you during and after Treaty settlement process.

 - Department of Internal Affairs (DIA)

-- The Museum of New Zealand (Te Papa Tongarewa)
+- Museum of New Zealand (Te Papa Tongarewa)

 - Heritage New Zealand Pouhere Taonga (HNZPT)

 - Ngā Taonga Sound & Vision (Ngā Taonga).

 A tiaki taonga centred approach in relation to Treaty settlements enhances the relationship between iwi and agencies and ensures the care of taonga.
 The tiaki taonga approach lessens the administrative burden for iwi, and allows for greater collaboration across the culture and heritage sector to meet the aspirations of iwi.